 Equity Experts and its sleazy practices

 Equity Experts is a collection agency that focuses on collecting for condominium and homeowner associations.
-As a debt collector, its practices fall far short of what a decent debt collector’s practices should be.
+As a debt collector, its practices, in my opinion, fall far short of what a decent debt collector’s practices should be.

 We have sued Equity Experts numerous times for these very same violations of the Fair Debt Collection Practices Act.
-In fact, in one case, we made them pay $50,000 because their conduct was so outrageous.
+In fact, in one case, we made them pay a five figure settlement because their conduct was so outrageous.
 (Note, you should not expect to get this amount or any other particular amount of money if we pursue Equity Experts on your behalf.)

 If Equity Experts contacts you to collect unpaid association dues, you will quickly find out how they do business.
-First, Equity Experts sends the homeowner a “pre-lien” notice, for which it charges the homeowner $270.00.
+First, Equity Experts sends the homeowner an ironically named “FDCPA compliance notice, for which it charges the homeowner $270.00.
+It’s just a simple letter that the law requires them to send.
 It adds that charge to the unpaid association dues it seeks to collect from the homeowner.
 If the homeowner does not pay the full amount within a prescribed period of time, Equity Experts then records a lien against the property and charges the homeowner an additional $395.00.
 If the homeowner still has not paid the unpaid association dues, plus the additional collection fees assessed by Equity Experts, then Equity Experts (according to its website) “will send weekly letters to the homeowner urging them to respond before their account escalates further” and “we will also make several weekly attempts to contact the homeowner by phone or email.”
-For these efforts, the homeowner will be charged another $350.00 on top of the previous charges.
+For these efforts, the homeowner will be charged another $350.00 on top of the previous charges, plus $100 for each letter sent.
 If Equity Experts ultimately files a lawsuit against you or seeks to foreclose on your property, the total collection costs will be in the thousands of dollars.
 (Equity Experts charges a flat rate of $2,995.00 for its “final enforcement package” in Michigan).

 If you are contacted by Equity Experts, contact us immediately.